Martin-Idel/library_examples/part1_basics/explanations.md

 - `ln -s libfirst_shared.so.1 libfirst_shared.so`

 Note that we have a problem here: We need to use the mangled symbol name as that is the "real" symbol name. `objdump -t libfirst.so` to the rescue!
-It would be better/easier to use `extern C`, because C doesn't do name mangling like that.
+It would be better/easier to use `extern C`, because C doesn't do name mangling like that (see commented out code).

 Load dynamically
 - `g++ -std=c++14 -g -I.. dynamic_loading.cpp -ldl -Wl,-rpath,../first_library/ -o dynamic_loading.out`